 Back to Blog

-Team workflowsApril 9, 20262 min readSpencer Bratman
+Team workflowsApril 9, 20263 min readSpencer Bratman

-How to Take Better Screenshots for Slack
+How to Send Better Screenshots in Slack

 Use Command + Shift + 4 to select the relevant part of the screen.

-Include enough context
+Keep enough surrounding context

 Do not crop so tightly that the screenshot becomes mysterious.